 Those looking for the same amount of customizable options without sacrificing a great view should consider sliding glass doors.
-Since the majority of their construct is glass, they provide the same visible increase and natural light that French doors offer, if not more.
+Since the majority of their construction is glass, they provide the same visible increase and natural light that French doors offer, if not more.

 These are also an excellent choice if your home is tight on space.
 Since they slide over one another, you never have to worry about making enough room for the door to swing open.

 As an added bonus, sliding glass doors provide an extra level of security.
 Their locking systems keep them in place, they cannot be lifted off the rails, and no one can kick them open like you would a basic door.
-As for the glass, double pane is tough as nails.
+As for the glass, the double pane is tough as nails.

 One final note on sliding glass doors: They are easily fixed with a sliding screen door on the same rail system.
 This makes it easy to open your door to let the fresh air in without having to worry about bugs or animals.

-· Space saving rail design
+· Space-saving rail design

 · Excellent security